Diagnosing Schizophrenia In Teens

 Warning signs of schizophrenia in teens

-Sometimes, a teen or child’s symptoms of schizophrenia appear without any warning.
-Other times, the disorder causes a gradual decline in a patient’s normal functioning.
+In some instances, a teen or child’s symptoms of schizophrenia appear without any warning.
+Other times, the disorder causes a gradual decline in an individual’s normal functioning.
 There are a variety of early symptoms that parents can look out for, such as:

 • Social withdrawal and trouble making or keeping friends